Feeling Overwhelmed Trying to Find an Anxiety Therapist in L.A.? You’re Not Alone.

 If you feel like it ultimately is not a good fit, you don’t have to commit.
 We won’t take it personally, and will try to help steer you in the right direction.

-Or maybe you found a good trauma therapist in Los Angeles, and it is a great fit, but you’re not getting enough of what you want in your sessions.
+Or maybe you found a good anxiety therapist in LA, and it is a great fit, but you’re not getting enough of what you want in your sessions.
 Perhaps you want more “homework” assigned to you to work on between sessions.
 Or maybe they are focused too much on problem solving, and you want to process more issues from the past.
 Let them know!
 You know yourself better than we ever will.